DuncanSungWKim/redis-doc/topics/cluster-tutorial.md

 TCP port used to serve clients, for example 6379, plus the port obtained by adding 10000 to the data port, so 16379 in the example.

-This second *high* port is used for the Cluster bus, that is a node-to-node communication channel using a binary protocol.
+This second *high* port is used for the Cluster bus, that is, a node-to-node communication channel using a binary protocol.
 The Cluster bus is used by nodes for failure detection, configuration update, failover authorization and so forth.
 Clients should never try to communicate with the cluster bus